Specialty Kava Slovenia

 “Bela Kava” in Slovenia

-In other parts of the world, including Italy, you may hear the term “Café Latte.”
-Adding to the confusion is that in Italy, Latte is literally translated as milk.
-Tourists visiting Italy for the first time may encounter a situation where they order a Latte and receive a glass of plain milk.
-This drink has a similar essence: it is also a mixture of coffee and hot milk.
-Thus, “white coffee” in Slovenia and “Café Latte” in other countries essentially mean the same thing – a gentle beverage for lovers of milk.
+In other parts of the world, including Italy, you may hear the term “Caffè Latte.”
+Adding to the confusion is that in Italy, latte literally means milk.
+Tourists visiting Italy for the first time sometimes order a “latte” and receive a glass of plain milk instead of coffee.

 Debunking the myth of “strong” white coffee